-- 0-2 hours for other training experiences as assigned (outreach, group therapy, etc.)
+Maximum of two hours for other training experiences as assigned (e.g., outreach, group therapy, etc.)

 Policy and Procedures

-Please see Training Policy and Procedures for all information regarding taping, documentation of clients and supervision, etc.
+Please see Training Policies and Procedures for all information regarding taping, documentation of clients and supervision.

 Philosophy of Training

-Counseling and Psychological Services (CPS) at Ohio University offers a Traineeship in Clinical Psychology, based on a Developmental Mentorship training philosophy.
+CPS offers a Clinical Psychology Traineeship based on a developmental mentorship training philosophy.
 Our program is designed to build upon previously acquired skills and knowledge, fostering the competencies for delivering professional psychological services.
-We provide graduated learning opportunities with increased responsibility as the year progresses, and focus on the developmental process and transitions of trainees as they move from student/learner in the classroom to learner/practitioner in the field.
+We provide graduated learning opportunities with increased responsibility as the year progresses and focus on the developmental process and transitions of trainees as they move from student/learner in the classroom to learner/practitioner in the field.

-- Flexibility and responsiveness to meet my individual training needs.
+- Flexibility and responsiveness to meet individual training needs

-- A minimum 25% of training time will be spent in direct service provision.
+- A minimum 25% of training time spent in direct service provision